strawstack/TheFourTempers/README.md

 # Todo

-- [ ] Make characters near cursor become larger
-- [ ] Get selection working
+- [ ] Implement digit selection
 - [ ] Selected characters animate to roughly bin location on bin command
 - [ ] Numbers animate and move

+- [x] Make characters near cursor become larger
 - [x] Create state in js and have render syncs the DOM
     - Ex: create `baseFont` variable in js and, inside render, update the CSS variable
 - [x] Implement min/max number of col/row as seen in the show